 The last miles-for-search tool is officially dead and we missed the funeral: On November 17, 2015 Hawaiian Airlines discontinued the search function on the Hawaiian MileFinder.
 I didn’t even get to give it a proper eulogy like I did for the prepaid cards we’ve lost over the years (i.e. “This is a terrible loss, but it’s not that big of a big deal and we’ll all move on”).

-For those who are unfamiliar with the Hawaiian Airlines MileFinder, it was a toolbar that could be used to earn points for online searches and shopping.
-What made it so great was that for a few years, you could earn up to 5,000 points per month by performing searches on it.
+For those who are unfamiliar with the Hawaiian Airlines MileFinder, it was a toolbar that offered miles for online searches and shopping.
+What made it so great was that you could earn up to 5,000 miles per month through the search function alone on it.
 Every 3 searches equaled one mile.
 Needless to say, I spent a significant amount of time earning miles this way (you gotta do something when things are slow at work).

 Then I got busy with manufactured spending, freelance writing, working on a side project (results soon to come), and binge-watching Gilmore Girls on Netflix, so I dropped the ball on the whole Hawaiian MileFinder discontinuation thing.
 I was counting on the MileFinder to keep my Hawaiian Miles from expiring.
 This happens after 18 months of inactivity, so a few of you out there may be affected.